Consensys/doc.orion/docs/Tutorials/Migrating-to-Tessera.md

     added to the `CLASSPATH` environment variable and added to the start script at `~/bin/migrate.bash`

+1. Verify the state on your Besu and Orion network using `priv_debugGetStateRoot` and `priv_getTransactionCount`.

 1. Stop your Besu and Orion nodes.

 1. Begin the migration by running `migrate` with all required options.